 Many, but not all, domestic infant adoptions are semi-open adoptions.
 This means that the birth parents and adoptive parents meet and the adoptive parents agree to provide pictures and updates on the child; however, confidentiality is maintained.
 Depending on the comfort level of the involved individuals, these semi-open adoptions can lead to more open situations where last names and contact information are shared.

 If you have questions about domestic infant adoption, or if you are interested in adopting an infant, please contact Jeanne T. Tate, P.A. (email@example.com or 813.258.3355).
-Jeanne has focused her practice on adoption law for over 30 years and has helped complete adoptions for thousands of families.
+The attorneys at Jeanne T. Tate, P.A. have focused their practice on adoption law for a combined total of over 120 years and have helped complete thousands of adoptions.
+Click HERE to learn what considerations to take into account when selecting an adoption attorney.